-If you get the latest version of a browser, you will be kept up-to-date with developments and should be able to access most of what is currently available on the internet.
+Your browser not only needs to do all the above but should also provide access to email and newsgroups.
+If you get the latest version of a browser, you will be up-to-date with developments as at the date of release and should be able to access most of what is currently available on the Internet.